sanyassyed/DataEngineering_Analysis_Netflix_Data_ETL_Pipeline/Documentation.md

     * In the General Tab give any `Name` eg: `postgresServer`
     * In the Connection Tab ->
         - Hostname/address:
-            * Option 1: Add the database name `pgdatabase` (the same name as the Postgres DB service) or
+            * Option 1: Add the database name `pgdatabase` (the same name as the Postgres DB service mentioned in the docker-compose.yml file) or
             * Option 2: you can add the ip address of the Postgres DB container by using the following command  `docker inspect pgdatabase_container_id`
         - username & password `root` same as in `docker-compose.yml` file
     * Select `Save`
     * Now the connection to Postgres DB should show on the left pane of PgAdmin under `Servers -> postgresServer -> Databases -> netflix`
-### EDA
+### Preliminary EDA
-Now using PgAdmin we can perfrom EDA on the netflix_shows table in the netflix database
+Now using PgAdmin we can perfrom Preliminary EDA on the netflix_shows table in the netflix database

 ## Extra Notes:
 * Start containers